 Each country maintains a Medical Unit with Medical Officers who handle Volunteers' primary health care needs, including evaluation and treatment of most medical conditions.
 Upon your arrival in-country, the Medical Officers are available to provide health care services.
 The Medical Unit will provide you with a country-specific health handbook and a medical kit with basic medical supplies to treat mild illnesses and injuries.
 The Peace Corps will restock your medical kit with supplies as needed throughout your service.
 Your prescription medications will be ordered for you during pre-service training and provided throughout your service, but these medications may take several months to arrive.
 Therefore, the Peace Corps requests you bring at least a three-month supply of your prescriptions (e.g., birth control) and other specific medical supplies to use during your initial months in-country.

-During service, the medical officers are available to answer your questions, and you may always feel free to contact them by phone, text message, email, or in person if you feel you have a physical, emotional, or other problem that relates to your health or well-being.
-You will have physicals at mid-service and at the end of your service, and can be seen by your medical officer on an as-needed basis.
-Additional medical care is available at local hospitals.
-If you develop a serious medical problem during your service, the medical officer will consult with the Office of Health Services in Washington, D.C., or a regional medical officer.
-If you cannot receive the care you need in-country, you will be transported to a Peace Corps-approved regional medical facility or the U.S. Read more about the Peace Corps’ approach to health.
+During service, the Peace Corps Medical Officers are available to answer your questions, and you are always free to contact them by phone, text message, email, or in person if you have a physical, emotional, or other problem that relates to your health or well-being.
+You will have physicals at mid-service and at the end of your service, and can be seen by your Medical Officer on an as-needed basis.
+Additional medical care is available at local hospitals at the authorization of a Medical Officer.
+If you develop a serious medical problem during your service, the Medical Officer will consult with the Office of Health Services in Washington, D.C., or a Regional Medical Officer.
+If you cannot receive the care you need in-country, you will be transported to a Peace Corps-approved regional medical facility or to the United States.